-James Chappell, Vice Chair
+James Chappell, Chair

 Claire Andrews is a barrister at Gough Square Chambers.
 Called to the Bar in 1979, Claire advises and acts for businesses, consumers and enforcers on consumer related and regulatory issues.
 Claire specialises particularly in food law and food hygiene, product safety, advertising and labelling.
 She was recently appointed as the general editor of Butterworth's Law of Food and Drink, and is a qualified arbitrator and mediator.
 Additionally Claire sits as a First Tier Tribunal judge in the Health and Social Care Chamber.